skeeto/skeeto.github.com/_posts/2018-09-20-From-Vimperator-to-Tridactyl.markdown

 The XUL extension API was never well designed.
-It was clunky, quirky, and the development process for extensions was painful, [requiring frequently restarts][yegge].
+It was clunky, quirky, and the development process for extensions was painful, [requiring frequent restarts][yegge].
 It was bad enough that I was never interested in writing my own extensions.
 Poorly-written extensions unfairly gave Firefox a bad name, causing [memory leaks][leak] and other issues, and Firefox couldn't tame the misbehavior.

 Yet this extension API was *incredibly powerful*, allowing for rather extreme UI transformations that really did turn Firefox into a whole